 Here is an example to help you think about all of this economic jargon.
 The concepts are simple and the numbers are small which makes it easy to understand and relate to (thanks to Warren Mosler for the original idea for this heuristic).

 Imagine the economy is my household which is comprised of me (the parent) and you (the kid)!
 As the parent I assume the role of “government” and you thus comprise the non-government (private) sector.
-As the government I decree that I will offer 100 of my business cards per week, if you agree to tend the garden on a weekly basis.
-These are the cards I exchange at meetings with business associates outside of the household.
+As the government I decree that I will offer 100 of my personal calling cards per week, if you agree to tend the garden on a weekly basis.
+These are the cards I exchange at meetings with various professional associates outside of the household.
 They are normal size rectangles of cardboard.

-You say, naturally: “Why would I want your worthless business cards?”
+You say, naturally: “Why would I want your worthless personal calling cards?”

-I reply (reflecting my knowledge of how modern monetary systems like the household work): “because to stay living in the house I expect 100 business cards a week to be paid in taxes”.
+I reply (reflecting my knowledge of how modern monetary systems like the household work): “because to stay living in the house I expect 100 personal calling cards a week to be paid in taxes”.

 You say: “when do I start work!”

 Immediately, by imposing tax obligations in the currency of issue (the personal calling cards) I have created a demand for the currency and this allows me to transfer private resources (your work in the garden) to the public sector (the nice garden).
 However, also note that I have to spend the 100 cards each week before you can pay the tax of 100 cards – which clearly means that the taxation can never be considered a source of revenue which “finances” or allows me to spend the cards in the first place.
 The cards come from no-where and I have the monopoly rights to spend them.
 I am never financially constrained in my own personal calling cards (the currency).